Slurry wall Menard picto

 What is it?

-Slurry walls are non-structural underground barriers with specific hydraulic and permeability characteristics.
-A trench is excavated under slurry and backfilled.
-In cut-off walls backfilling is with a homogeneous stable mix of excavated soil, bentonite slurry and clay.
-In permeable barriers the trench is backfilled with a permeable material and may include special products to neutralise contaminants.
+Slurry walls are non-structural subsurface elements that could be either used for stiffening the ground or creating barriers with specific hydraulic and permeability characteristics.
+First, a trench is excavated under slurry, which provides lateral stability of the trench.
+In the case of cement-bentonite walls the fluid slurry that contains cement and bentonite will set and form the permanent element; however, in all other cases the slurry is replaced with a specially designed and mixed backfill.
+For cut-off walls the backfill consists of a homogeneous mix of excavated soil, bentonite slurry, clay and sometimes cement.
+For permeable barriers the trench is backfilled with a permeable material and may include special products to neutralise contaminants.

 When and why use it?